Skip to Main Content

 Sizing the Team to the Production

 For a small documentary team spending a week in Lima, a single fixer may cover everything — permits, transport, a local camera assistant, translation.
-For a mid-scale commercial shooting across Lima and Cusco, you typically need a fixer managing local logistics and a line producer or production coordinator managing the overall schedule and client communications.
-For a feature film or large-format series shooting across multiple Peruvian regions — the kind of production that brought Transformers: Rise of the Beasts to the Cusco region — you need the full structure: a line producer running the global budget, a production coordinator managing daily workflows, and a local fixer or production service company handling everything on the ground in Peru.
+For a mid-scale commercial shooting across Lima and Cusco, you mostly need a fixer managing local logistics and a line producer or production coordinator managing the overall schedule and client communications.
+For a feature film or large-format series shooting across many Peruvian regions — the kind of production that brought Transformers: Rise of the Beasts to the Cusco region — you need the full structure: a line producer running the global budget, a production coordinator managing daily workflows, and a local fixer or shoot service firm handling everything on the ground in Peru.
 The fixer's role scales to fill whatever gap exists between what the production can manage from abroad and what needs to happen locally.

 What Does a Fixer Cost?